Md905908324/UnlinkMonadHackathon/README.txt

 * `POST /api/admin/trigger/:id` – force-expire a loan (demo only)

 ### Agent logic
 Check `agent/index.js` for the matching and default-handling routines.
 The cron jobs fire every minute and every 5 minutes.

 ---

-The `frontend/` folder contains the React UI (not yet implemented).
+The `frontend/` folder contains the React UI.